 Chewing not only promotes saliva production, but it disrupts dental plaque and therefore serves as a cleaning mechanism itself.
 Foods that require serious chewing—such as apples, celery, carrots, and cucumbers—are excellent snacking options because they help to clear away bacteria and exercise your mouth.

 Eat for Better Oral Health

 Your diet can play a significant role in the health of your teeth and gums.
-At Scottsdale Dental Excellence, you will receive personalized dental care from Jeffrey D. Clark, DDS, along with advice about the foods you eat and the beverages you drink.
+At Scottsdale Cosmetic Dentistry Excellence, you will receive personalized dental care from Jeffrey D. Clark, DDS, along with advice about the foods you eat and the beverages you drink.
 Begin eating for better oral health today.
 Call our office at 480 585 1853 with any questions you may have and to schedule a consultation.